rbenamotz/LEMPA/README.md

 * LEDs for visual status (ready, downloading, programing, success, and error)
 * Jumper to define which profile to use.
 * LED for testing
 * Program / download button.
-Short click to program the MCU, long click to download latest version of the BINs from cloud
+Short click to program the MCU, long click to download latest version of the BINs from cloud / local network / shared folder.

 ![Image](imgs/2D.png)
 #### Software